BOX Iron Condor Strategy

 - What is a iron condor on BOX?

 - A iron condor on BOX is the iron condor strategy applied to BOX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With BOX stock trading near $26.63, the strikes shown on this page are snapped to the nearest listed BOX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BOX stock at $32.74 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed BOX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are BOX iron condor max profit and max loss calculated?